6

 The Target of Evaluation (TOE) and the so-called TOE boundary must be decided before starting the Common Criteria evaluation project.
 The TOE is the subject of the evaluation and can be

 The Evaluation Work Plan must be prepared by the CC Test Laboratory and approved by the Certification Body (CB).
 Changes in the EWP may occur during the evaluation.
-It can happen for instance if the TOE gets modified due to a new product version or if there are delays on the Developer’s side in supplying the pieces of evidence and deliverables required by the evaluator.
+It can happen for instance, if the TOE gets modified due to a new product version or if there are delays on the Developer’s side in supplying the pieces of evidence and deliverables required by the evaluator.
 No changes to EWP can be made without getting approved by the CB.

 The evaluation begins when the Certification Body authorizes the EWP and formally admits the evaluation into the scheme after analyzing the materials presented.
-Maintaining smooth communication with the Testing Laboratory is the fundament of a successful evaluation.
+Maintaining smooth communication with the Testing Laboratory is the fundament of a successful Common Criteria evaluation.

 The Common Criteria evaluation starts with a kickoff meeting organized by the Certification Body where the following topics are discussed: